kellyzwang/wildfire_analysis/README.md

  * The `common_analysis.ipynb` notebook contains code to create fire smoke estimates in Chico, produce visualizations, and predict smoke estimates for every year for the next 25 years (2025-2050).

+* `figure_descriptions_and_reflection.pdf` contains the visualizations, figure descriptions, and a reflection statement.

  ### License